-When mature trees are harvested, the log is sliced into planks and dried in a kiln (takes a month or so).
-The moisture is reduced from about 50% to around 10% and in the process the wood shrinks like drying cloth.
-The enzymes and plant fungi may change color; the natural chemicals in the wood "develop" in the heat of the kiln like the colors in a photograph.
+Color Changes in Drying - When mature trees are harvested, the log is sliced into planks and dried in a kiln (takes a month or so).
+The moisture is reduced from about 50% to around 10% and in the process the wood not only shrinks like drying cloth, but also the enzymes may change color; the natural chemicals in the wood "develop" in the heat of the kiln like the chemicals in a photograph.
 In the end, the dried lumber is different than wet wood, shows numerous streaks, spots, odd patterns of grain, and the interface between the center of the tree (heart wood) and the outer portion (lighter wood).
 This has always been true.
 When a furniture maker makes a table, let's say, the uglier side is turned down and the stain reduces any contrast in the color on the visible surface.

-Our Hard Maple Blocks are all made the same way at the same time in the same sizes with the same sanding and care.
+Two Classes of Color - Our Hard Maple Blocks are all made the same way at the same time in the same sizes with the same sanding and care.
 But some of the blocks are prettier than others.
 We loosely regard them as being composed of two classes of color: (1) Firsts, and (2) Seconds (there is no clear cut dividing line).
 When we make our Premium Sets we select only Firsts with the most even grain and color; what remain are the Firsts and Seconds composed of both types.
 We give a discount of about 10% for Firsts and Seconds.
 Many people who buy them wonder what the difference was as they are very similar.